tjohns/zf/README.txt

 SYSTEM REQUIREMENTS
 -------------------

-Zend recommends PHP 5.2.3 or higher for critical security and performance enhancements, although Zend Framework requires only PHP 5.1.4 or later.
+Zend Framework requires PHP 5.1.4 or later and works best with 5.2.3 or later.
 Please see our reference guide for more detailed system requirements:

 http://framework.zend.com/manual/en/requirements.html